-Keynsham - Baseline data SA topic Data and quantified information Comparators or targets Trend and notes Reference recorded priority crime in B&NES.
+Keynsham - Baseline 1 SA topic Data and quantified information Comparators or targets Trend and notes Reference recorded priority crime in B&NES.
 This is mainly in Keynsham North Ward.
 Data for 2009 and 2010 available from Avon and Somerset Police for the Keynsham North beat shows that overall numbers of crime has decreased in the last year and crime levels are considered to be average.
 Radstock and Bath all have sufficient natural green space provision, when compared to the draft standard in the greenspace strategy.
 None of the areas in the district appear to have sufficient allotment space when compared to the draft standard in the greenspace strategy Objective 4: Build a strong, competitive economy and enable local businesses to prosper The town has a limited employment base of about 3,500 full time equivalent jobs (2008) which is dominated by distribution (a reflection of good transport links), public administration and business services.
 The Cadbury factory accounted for 10% of local employment.
-Keynsham is ideally located to play a significant role in supporting sustainable economic growth across the District To deliver sustainable growth Keynsham needs to create an additional 1,500 jobs.
-In 2004 53.5% of visitors came to Keynsham to shop.
-In 2004 a small % (0.4) mcapacity for convenience or comparison floorspace in Keynsham.jobs.In 2010 a Tesco supermarket opened at Charlton Road on land allocated for such a use in the Local Plan.
-The net sales area is 1,882m2 of which 1,600m2 is for convenience goods.
-The store is estimated to turnover at £20.5m a year.2Office development: New floor completed 2011/12 0m2 tail:2Office floor losses 2011 Economic Regeneration Delivery Plan for Keynsham LDF Annual Monitoring Report 2008-2009 B&NES City and Keynsham suffers from a lack of available modern business space, the High Street has seen little regeneration over the past decade and it has recently seen the closure of the Cadbury Somerdale site.
-Keynsham has a population of over 16,000, making it one of the largest urban areas in the district, although over half the resident working population did come to sight-see.
-National Average Comparison Retail: 48% Convenience Retail: 9% A1 services: 11% Town Centres Health Check Study 2006 Keynsham Town Centre Action Plan 2007/2008.
-B&NES website
+To deliver sustainable growth Keynsham needs to create an additional 1,500 jobs.
+In 2004 53.5% of There is no surplus quantitative capacity for convenience or comparison floorspace in Keynsham.
+In 2010 a Tesco supermarket opened at Charlton Road on land allocated for such a use in the Local Plan.
+The net 2011 Economic Regeneration Delivery Plan for Keynsham LDF Annual Monitoring Report Keynsham is ideally located to play a significant role in supporting sustainable economic growth across Visitors came to Keynsham to shop.sales area is $1,882m2$ of which $1,600m2$ is for convenience goods The store is estimated to turnover a £20.5m a year.
+1,600m2 is for convenience goods.
+2008-2009 B&NES City and the District Keynsham suffers from a lack of available modern business space, the High Street has seen little regeneration over the past decade and it has recently seen the closure of the Cadbury Somerdale site.
+The store is estimated to turnover at £20.5m a year.
+Town Centres Health Check Study 2006 National Average Comparison Retail: 48% Office development: New floor completed 2011/12 0m2 Keynsham Town Centre Action Plan 2007/2008.
+Keynsham has a population of over 16,000, making it one of the largest urban areas in the district, although over half the resident working population Convenience Retail: 9% A1 services: 11% 2012/13 120 m2 Office floor losses 2011/12 -578m2 B&NES website